mxberner/Autodiff-Ocaml/README.md

     What's Working: Our Tensor and Variable modules are implemented, with tests.

-    What's Not: We have an untested parser, our methods of forward and reverse differentation aren't fully implemented, and we still don't have a product that interfaces through either a web or a command-line interface.
+    What's Not: Some of our tensor tests are failing, namely those to do with the map, map2, and dot functions.
+We have a untested and incomplete parser, and we still don't have a product that interfaces through either a web or a command-line interface.
+We also haven't fully implemented forward and reverse differentiation.
 Overall we still need to figure out the exact process of how we want to parse inputs and produce a result through our autodiff method.

 ## Run